ujr/jot/doc/jotlib.md

 The **norm** function does path normalization by resolving any `.` and `..` in the path, and reducing sequences of directory separators into just one.

+The **split** function returns an iterator over each path in the argument string of paths separated by PATHSEP (usually `;` but may be changed by **config**).
+The analog of the typical string.split functions but with a pre-configured separator.

 The **match** function knows about the wildcards `?`, `[...]`, `*` and `**`.
 The first three are standard, but note that they